akarahulg/legendCV/Readme.md

     \printbibliography[heading={subbibliography},title={Conference Proceedings},type=inproceedings]
     ```

-4. Compile the `cvmain.tex` file using your LaTeX editor or from the command line:
+4. Compile the `cvrahul.tex` file using your LaTeX editor or from the command line:

     ```sh
-    pdflatex cvmain.tex
+    pdflatex cvrahul.tex
-    biber cvmain
+    biber cvrahul
-    pdflatex cvmain.tex
+    pdflatex cvrahul.tex
-    pdflatex cvmain.tex
+    pdflatex cvrahul.tex
     ```

-5. Your CV will be generated as `cvmain.pdf`.
+5. Your CV will be generated as `cvrahul.pdf`.

 ### Customization

-- **Fonts**: You can change the fonts used in the CV by modifying the font packages in the `cvmain.tex` file.
+- **Fonts**: You can change the fonts used in the CV by modifying the font packages in the `cvrahul.tex` file.
-- **Colors**: You can set the icon color using the `\seticoncolor` command in the `cvmain.tex` file.
+- **Colors**: You can set the icon color using the `\seticoncolor` command in the `cvrahul.tex` file.
 - **Profile Picture**: Uncomment the line with `\cvheader` that includes `photo.png` and add your profile picture to the project directory.

 ### CV Commands